sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 Seven clock-input-capable pins are available on the CMOD A7, and all seven of them will be explicitly used.

-Two other considerations are far less important, but can guide the mapping choice in case there are no clear reasons to prefer one choice to a different choice:
+Two other considerations are far less important, but can guide the mapping choice in case there are no clear reasons to prefer one choice over a different choice:

 * While our design will not use differential signaling, it is somewhat nice if P/N pairs are used for ports that have similar functions and sit next to each other.
-For example, for our 8 BNC inputs, it is nice if we use 4 differential pin pairs.
+For example, for our 8 BNC outputs, it is nice if we use 4 differential pin pairs.
 * Inside the FPGA, the signals are organized in I/O banks.
 It is nice to aim to assign similar functions to the same I/O bank, e.g. to have all digital I/O inputs connected to FPGA pins belonging to bank 34.

-However, PCB layout considerations may lead to deviations from these 'nice-to-have' guidelines!
+However, other considerations such as PCB layout may lead to deviations from these 'nice-to-have' guidelines!

 Pin mapping proposal
 --------------------